droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

 Number of Fisher Scoring iterations: 5
 ```

-The p-value for the slope is a test of whether it is equal to 0 or not.
-This tests if relationship (i.e., slope) between the LOG ODDS and the explanatory variable exists.
-If the H<sub>0</sub> is not rejected then no relationship exists and the the blue plusses in the previous plots would all be equal and represented by a flat line.
+The p-value for the slope is a test of whether the slope is equal to 0 or not.
+This tests if a  relationship (i.e., a non-zero slope) between the LOG ODDS and the explanatory variable exists.
+If the H<sub>0</sub> is not rejected then no relationship exists and the blue plusses in the previous plots would all be equal and represented by a flat line.

 As usual, `fitPlot()` can be used to visualize these results.
-For logistic regression is it best to include `breaks=` which will control the number of vertical "windows" at which the proportion of successes is calculated (and, thus, how many blue plusses are included on the plot).
+For logistic regression it is best to also include `breaks=`, which controls the number of vertical "windows" at which the proportion of successes is calculated (and, thus, how many blue plusses are included on the plot).
 Finding an appropriate number is usually a matter of trial-and-error, but usually around 10 is a good idea.
 In the code below `seq()` is used to create a sequence of numbers that starts at 2.6, ends at 3.8, and goes in steps of 0.1 (i.e., 2.6, 2.7, 2.8, ..., 3.7, 3.8).

 ```r